Simply Business homepage

 *Halifax and Nationwide figures are based on purchase prices from approved mortgages.
 Rightmove figures are based on asking prices for homes for sale

-At the start of 2023, many mortgage providers and property experts forecast that average house prices would fall significantly over the next 12 months.
+At the start of 2024, the majority of mortgage providers and property experts forecast that house prices would fall or rise slightly this year.

 Source